 Involvement of citizens, the familiarity with SI, outcomes, and scalability

 SI benefits from a broad spectrum of transdisciplinary involvement that includes different types and depth of the involvement of varying societal groups, as presented in previous sections.
 The involvement of individual citizens, however, has broader implications in SI theory: firstly, the involvement of citizens allows scientific research to mobilise/capitalise on the social capital of individual experiences, and, secondly, it enables a more democratic research structure.
-Moreover, the involvement of citizens in the SI research processes can benefit the civic participation structure in society.
+Moreover, the involvement of citizens in the research processes can benefit the civic participation structure in society.

 Citizen participation is not a given in the SI-related research, though.
-There are several challenges involved, like the equal treatment in the research communities or citizens’ willingness to fully participate.
+There are several challenges involved, like the equal treatment of laypersons in the research communities or citizens’ willingness to fully participate.
 Such challenges might arise from individual perspectives and political settings.
 Adding organisational challenges into the mix might make a transdisciplinary approach undesirable for all involved parties.

 As discussed previously, our assumption is that SI is an effective tool to mobilise transdisciplinary aspects to find better solutions.
 In this sense, we expect that researchers who are familiar with and experienced in SI do recognise the benefits of citizen participation and are inclined to not just involve individual citizens in their research but also lend them more central roles, despite the involved challenges.
 Hence, we propose that